EnviroAutomate User Guide

 Overview

-EnviroAutomate is a comprehensive environmental data management, workflow and report automation platform designed to streamline environmental investigations, testing, and reporting.
-This guide covers how to navigate and utilize the features available to standard users.
+EnviroAutomate is an environmental data management, workflow and report automation platform that helps you run environmental investigations, capture sampling data, and produce client reports.
+This guide covers the features available to Standard Users.

 Key Concepts